sadponyguerillaboy/SMC-Toolkit/README.md

 ```
 dumpMACR.py
 ```
 `dumpMACR.py` will dump a patched SMC's complete firmware using `smc-fuzzer`.
 You must download [smc-fuzzer](https://github.com/theopolis/smc-fuzzer) and compile the binary.
 Make sure the binary is named `smc` and placed into the same location as `dumpMACR.py`.
-Note that the resulting SMC binary will be your patched version, not an original.
+Note that the resulting SMC firmware will be your patched version, not an original.
 You will need to revert the patched area and if applicable, the final adler32 checksum present in newer firmwares back to their original state to obtain a complete original rom.
 Patch info in `macapatcher.py`

 __Extra Tools:__